LostArtefacts/TRX/README.md

 4. **Can I play this on Mac, Linux, Android...?**

-    Currently supported platforms include Windows and Linux.
-In the future, it might be possible to run the game on Macs as well – contributions are welcome!
+    Currently supported platforms include Windows, Linux and macOS.
+In the future, it might be possible to run the game on Android as well – contributions are welcome!

 5. **What's the relation to TR2Main?**